-Josephine Baker: France's adopted Black superstar immortalised
+Josephine Baker: France's adopted black superstar immortalised

 After her marriage to the French industrialist Jean Lion in 1937 she took French nationality, but the relationship was not to last.

-However, she helped him and his Jewish family get to the United States to escape the Nazis.
+However, she helped him and his Jewish family escape the Nazis and reach the United States.

-It was to be one of many wartime exploits in which Baker showed the same mettle that led her to refuse to perform before segregated audiences in the US, an unpopular move at the time.
+It was to be one of many wartime exploits in which Baker showed the same mettle that led her to refuse to perform before segregated audiences in the United States, an unpopular move at the time.

-She became a spy for France's wartime leader-in-exile General Charles de Gaulle and used her people skills and contacts to get information on the plans of Italian fascist leader Benito Mussolini.
+She became a spy for France's wartime leader-in-exile General Charles de Gaulle and used her people skills and contacts to obtain information on the plans of Italian fascist leader Benito Mussolini.

 She was an informant, courier and lover of De Gaulle's counter-intelligence chief in Paris.